 - You include a trademark attribution notice giving FileMaker proper credit with regard to the ownership of its trademark(s).
 See the following section entitled, "Proper Use of Trademarks."

 - You acknowledge in whole or in part that FileMaker is the sole owner of the trademarks and promise that you will not interfere with the trademark rights of FileMaker, including challenging FileMaker's use of, registration of, or application to register such trademarks, alone or in combination with other words, anywhere in the world, and that you will not harm, misuse, or bring into disrepute any FileMaker trademark.
 The goodwill derived from using any part of any FileMaker trademark exclusively inures to the benefit of and belongs to FileMaker.

-Websites and Domain Name Usage.Web site domain names that include the terms "FileMaker" and/or "Bento" combined with other distinguishing words, numbers or symbols, may use the word marks as part of the domain name provided that such use complies with the following requirements:
+Websites and Domain Name Usage.Web site domain names that include the term "FileMaker" combined with other distinguishing words, numbers or symbols, may use the word marks as part of the domain name provided that such use complies with the following requirements: